 Article 1.
 Name and Purpose

-The International Working Group on Taxonomic Databases (herein called "TDWG") is a not-for-profit scientific and educational association formed to establish international collaboration among biological database projects so as to promote the wider and more effective dissemination of information about the World's heritage of biological organisms for the benefit of the world at large.
+The International Working Group on Taxonomic Databases (herein called "TDWG") is a not-for-profit scientific and educational association formed to establish international collaboration among biological repositories so as to promote the wider and more effective dissemination of information about the World's heritage of biological organisms for the benefit of the world at large.

 To achieve its goals, TDWG